jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 # EXTERNAL LED

 The built-in LEDs on your Feather board are great for quick prototyping, but we can also hook up an external LED.
-(Next we'll also see how to hook up multiple LEDs to make complex patterns!)
+(In the next example, we'll see how to hook up multiple LEDs!)

 **☠️ SAFETY NOTE! ☠️**
-Starting with this example, we'll be working with electricity and building circuits!
-While everything we're doing is pretty safe, you do risk (or order of bad to really bad): damaging a part, your Feather, your computer, and electrocuting yourself!
+Starting with this example, we'll be working directly with electricity and building circuits.
+While everything we're doing is pretty safe, you do risk (in order of not-so-good to really bad) damaging a part, your Feather, your computer, and electrocuting yourself!
 Please follow these directions carefully and ask if you have any questions.
-(But don't let that scare you off!)
+(But don't let that scare you off!
+For the next few weeks, everything we're doing is quite safe.)

 ***